NizarMazlan/AISync/README.md

 # AISync
-A repo for my first hackathon with my girlfriend
+A repo for my first hackathon with my Illya